bids-standard/bids-website/docs/impact/index.md

 Since its origin, the BIDS standard has revolutionized the way in which neuroimaging research is done.
-The origin of the BIDS standard is commonly traced back to 2014, when a social media post ignited a deeper discussion about a new way of sharing data that would ultimately lead to a set of standards that would improve scientific collaboration efforts.
+The origin of the BIDS standard is commonly traced back to 2014, when a social media post ignited a deeper discussion about a new way of sharing data, that would ultimately lead to a set of standards that would improve scientific collaboration efforts.

-Following this initial discussion, and on the shoulders of many many volunteer hours by maintainers and the community at large, the BIDS standard has seen significant adoption in the neuroimaging research landscape and continues to expand.
+Following this initial discussion (and on the shoulders of many many volunteer hours by maintainers and the community at large) the BIDS standard saw significant adoption in the neuroimaging research landscape and continues to expand every day.
 A more complete history and discussion about the future of the BIDS landscape can be found in this [recent publication](https://pmc.ncbi.nlm.nih.gov/articles/PMC10516110/).

 The BIDS standard continues to be adopted by a larger share of the community each year.
 We have seen a large and growing number of visitors to the BIDS website.
-A large number of BIDS users continue to explore the BIDS Specification and contribute to the community every month.
+A large number of BIDS users also continue to explore the BIDS Specification and contribute to the community every month.

 We also document centers, institutes, and databases around the world that have implemented BIDS as their organizational structure.
 While the list continues to grow, an initial list of centers and the associated